Primary liver cancer is a rare form of cancer, but recently there has been an increasing prevalence.

 Stage 3B: the tumor has spread to nearby organs in the liver, such as the intestine or stomach, but has not yet spread to the lymph nodes.

 Stage 3C: the tumor has spread to nearby lymph nodes (regardless of size).

 Stage 4: The tumor has spread to other organs in the body that are not adjacent (eg, light).

 Liver cancer management

-When choosing a method of treatment for the doctor are important factors such as: primary/secondary cancer, age and general health of the patient, the type and size of the cancer, whether the tumor has spread beyond the liver, and other diseases (eg, cirrhosis)
+When choosing a method of treatment for the doctor are important factors such as: primary/secondary cancer, age and general health of the patient, the type and size of the cancer, whether the tumor has spread beyond the liver, and other diseases (eg, cirrhosis).

-Operation.
+Surgery.
 Surgery is the most effective treatment for primary liver cancer.
 Nevertheless, there are cases where the operation can not be performed because the stage of the cancer, its localization in the liver or cirrhosis of the liver.
 Another reason is the spread of cancer beyond the liver.

 Partial hepatectomy.
 When the disease affects certain areas of the liver, can be performed partial hepatectomy, which removes only the infected part.

 Lobectomy.
 Surgery to remove a large part possible because the liver has an ability to regenerate (recovery).
 The organ can return to its normal size within a few weeks, even after the removal of three-quarters of it.

 Liver transplantation.
 Replacing the liver from another person is another treatment option for patients with primary liver cancer.
 Nevertheless, this can be accomplished in only a small proportion of cases, where the tumor less than 5 cm, or when there are less than three tumors less than 3 cm.